European Banking Federation

 11 Jan 2021

-Their ask — The federation requests clearer definitions of crypto-asset categories, consistent supervision frameworks, and alignment with existing financial services rules.
+Message — The federation requests clearer definitions of crypto-asset categories, consistent supervision frameworks, and alignment with existing financial services rules.
 They want clarification on outsourcing requirements, liability rules, and transitional periods to avoid regulatory fragmentation.12345

-How it helps them — This would allow banks to offer new crypto services under familiar rules.67
+Why — This would allow banks to offer new crypto services under familiar rules.67

 European Banking Federation Urges Crypto Tax Rules Align with Existing Framework